Kemnal Wood

 The house was vacant for a while, but in 1896 a doctor, Albert John Venn, occupied the house, and did so until 1899, when Thomas Bell Lightfoot and his family moved in.
 Lightfoot was born in 1850 and was a mechanical engineer from Newcastle-upon-Tyne.
 Emilia, his wife, was a year younger and from Sunderland.
 At the time of the 1891 census, they had a son and two daughters living with them: Gerald (23) was a law student born in Newcastle.
 Evelyn (21) was also born there, while Gwendoline (19) was born at Blackheath.
 They also had a visitor, Beatrice Temple, (19) from Chichester.

+In 1920 George Wichmann and his wife Gertrude were resident and were to stay here until 1930.
 Walter Herbert Taylor and his family were in residence in 1935.
-They were a family with few names.
+They were a family who were economical with names.
 Walter and Margaret Alice, his wife, and their three children, Walter John, Margaret Mary and Joan Mary were to stay at the house until the war.

 In 1948 the house split into two residences.
 The main house retained the original name.
 The stables were converted into a home, and named Woodpeckers.
 Later, in 1959, another home was created out of the main house and named Fairlawn.

 Thomas and Hilda Kerr lived at Kemnal Wood from 1949 to 1957.
 When Queenie and Robin Thompson moved in they divided the house into two flats; the second flat was occupied by Kathleen (Kittie) and Noel Sandiford.
-Meanwhile Woodpeckers was also organised into flats, and three families lived here until 1972.
-In Fairlawn, Francis and Elizabeth Wymer were the first and only occupants, staying here until the whole house was demolished in 1972.

 Within two years of the house being demolished the south side of Dickens Drive, Dorrit Way and the first part of Pickwick Way were built on Kemnal Wood grounds, together with the four neo-Georgian houses which front onto Kemnal Road, now called Pickwick, Cherith, Middlemarch and The Roses.
-Altogether 20 houses were erected on the old Kemnal Wood grounds.
-It was the last of the big houses to be demolished (thus far), but now everything about it has gone; name, buildings, fences, walls, everything.

 Domestic servants at Kemnal Wood